 Ensign Ricky: Aw, crap.

 open/close all folders

-- In honor of the new Star Trek movie, a company released a Red Shirt cologne.
+- In honor of the 2009 Star Trek movie, a company released a Red Shirt cologne.
 The slogan?
 "Because Tomorrow May Never Come."
 The packaging features a red-shirted officer in a set of crosshairs, and a Starfleet security badge with a bullet hole next to it.